1.1 Helpful Resources

-Several other online publications describing McGill University and its resources are available, including:
+Several websites and publications describing McGill University and its resources are available, including:

 A Handbook on Student Rights and Responsibilities/Guide des droits et obligations de l'Étudiant available online.